Lukasz Palka

 AP: We admire the way you take your pictures.
 What kind of equipment and techniques do you use to take such photographs?

 Lukasz: I shoot on a Nikon D4 these days, with a Zeiss 28mm f/2 most of the time as well as Nikon 14-24mm f/2.8G for cityscapes and urbex.
 I used to go with a Nikon D3 and a Voigtländer 40mm f/2.
-I use the prime lenses for street photography mainly.
+I mainly use prime lenses for street photography.
 I like manual focus and took the time to learn manual techniques.

 In terms of editing, I use Adobe Camera Raw.
 I keep it simple for street photos but will go into depth when editing a landscape or urbex photo.

-AP: Thank you very much for highlighting a list of equipment that you use with our readers.
+AP: Thank you very much for highlighting a list of equipment you use with our readers.
 We are more than sure they will find it very useful.
-What is your latest project you’ve worked on so far in Japan?
+What is the latest project you’ve worked on so far in Japan?
 What inspired you to start working on it?

 Lukasz: Actually, I recently had the pleasure of working with Nikon Europe on a project called Cutting through the Chaos.